SAS: Split Data into Training and Test Datasets

-This tutorial explains the various methods to split your data into training and test (or validation) datasets in SAS.
+This tutorial explains the various methods to split a dataset into training and test (or validation) sets in SAS.

 By default, the PROC SURVEYSELECT procedure performs simple random sampling.
-The following code splits the dataset: 70% of the data goes into the training dataset, while the remaining 30% goes into the test dataset.
-It first performs simple random sampling on the sashelp.heart dataset using a 70% sampling rate, and then separates the selected observations into the heart_train dataset while placing the non-selected observations in the heart_test dataset.
+The following code splits the dataset named 'heart': 70% of the data goes into the training dataset named 'heart_train' while the remaining 30% goes into the test dataset named 'heart_test'.

 proc surveyselect data=sashelp.heart rate=0.7 outall out=heart2 seed=1234;